iainbeeston/vendorise/README.md

 ## Installation

-If you're using bundler Add this line to your application's Gemfile (if you're using Rails, only add it to the development group):
+If you're using bundler add this line to your application's Gemfile (if you're using Rails, only add it to the development group):

     gem 'vendorise'